4833R11Y45/Vehicle-Detection-using-YOLOv8-Faster-R-CNN-and-SSD/README.md

 All three models were implemented using the PyTorch framework.
 We utilized pretrained weights to enhance the initial accuracy and training efficiency:

 - YOLOv8s model with CSPDarkNet backbone.
-- Faster R-CNN and SSD models with MobileNet v3 Large 320 FPN backbone.
+- Faster R-CNN model with MobileNet v3 Large 320 FPN backbone.
+- SSD model with MobileNet v3 Large backbone.

 The models were trained using the following hyperparameters: